JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 ![image](/assets/05f3868b2e33842f347e1a7a4d3627a9.jpg)

-NS:  I  think i  made amistake  mistake  int he  node tree
+I  think i  made amistake  mistake  int he  node tree

 ![image](/assets/1b73c7a78872a9db6e594c09dd312b2b.png)

 NS: the  bump map  picture has to be  inputted to the  hight  like shown here  Sorry  (mistakes happens)  in the  end

 JR: ah yes much better

-JR: :)

 NS: we should see something like this

 DS: i made a mistake and connected it

 NS: good  Dizzi  Also make more sence  sense  so we see anythign we draw  on the  picture is  nor refleced in a change fo the  normal  map  So  Now we need to knwo  abit of how th e bump map  are jandeled  handeled  gray  128   is no change  and more white  is  up  darker is  down  So the  normal  way to do  a bump map  is  to make  it  uniform gray  and the add hight or  dept  so  just colour pick a  mid  gray tome  and

 DS: so set grey and a big brush and paint it all?